-"It's a way to show how the cycles that we live within, the things that we take for granted — things like the workweek, the seven-day week, things like the months, the year where our holidays fall in the year — all of the cycles are based on astronomy."
+"It's a way to show how the cycles that we live within, the things that we take for granted — things like the workweek, the seven-day week, things like the months, the year, where our holidays fall in the year — all of the cycles are based on astronomy," he added.

 Looking to the sky

-According to Case, the earliest calendars were based on a number of systems; but generally, they were built around three basic cycles in the sky.
+According to Case, the earliest calendars were based on a number of systems.
+Generally, however, they were built around three basic cycles in the sky.

 The first is the diurnal cycle, which is the daily cycle of day and night.